-3. Academic record from all other institutions of higher education that have been attended.
-A transfer applicant must have been classified as a student in good standing at the last institution attended.

-4. Cumulative transfer grade point average of not less than 2.5 based on a four-point scale (A-4.0).
+- 1. High school transcript or the equivalent - Academic record from all other institutions of higher education that have been attended.
+A transfer applicant must have been classified as a student in good standing at the last institution attended. - 3.
+Cumulative transfer grade point average of not less than 2.5 based on a four-point scale (A-4.0).
 An average above 2.5 does not guarantee acceptance.